-You might be ready to grow something new in your SmallGarden.
-However, that doesn't mean that you have to part with the plants you've been growing for months.
-By transplanting your current herbs, vegetables, and flowers, you can grow new plants in your SmallGarden while still enjoying the old ones!
-Follow these simple steps to transplant your plants safely.
+Growing something new in your SmallGarden doesn't mean that you have to part ways with the plants you've been growing for months.
+You can transplant your plants into new homes, allowing you to grow new plants and enjoy the plants you already have.